BarisTuncer/foo-bar-hugo-site/content/_index.md

 +++
-title = "Wellcome to our peoject documentation" description = ""
+title = "Wellcome to our project documentation" description = "The technical details of our project"
 +++

 {{< lead >}}